vishnutheja88/udemy_aws/00_sample_applications/03_eks_cluster_terraform/readme.md

     resources: ["deployments", "configmaps", "pods", "secrets", "services"]
     verbs: ["get", "list", "watch"]
 ```
+* for best practices is not to use IAM users with long-term credentials.

-* attach role to rolebinding
+* attach role to RoleBinding

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1